The Medical Misdiagnosis Crisis and You

 - Heart Attack: Given the aforementioned lack of information, many doctors rely on red flags to diagnose serious illnesses.
 But heart attack victims do not always show the same symptoms.
 For example, many women do not experience debilitating chest pains.
 So, doctors often misdiagnose heart attacks as indigestion or anxiety.
 That’s a potentially lethal error.

 - Depression: There is a difference between situational depression, which usually passes in time, and clinical depression, which persists unless it is treated.
-In fact, clinical depression usually gets worse unless a doctor counteracts it.
+Clinical depression usually gets worse unless a doctor counteracts it.
 As a result, many patients spend months or years in a depressed state until they get the help they need.

 - Fibromyalgia: This disease has symptoms, like joint pain and muscle aches, which often overlap with arthritis and other maladies.
 But there is a very big difference among treatment regimens.